 - Distribute content across multiple geographical sites in an efficient manner

-Red Hat Network (RHN) first started in 2001 as a hosted service.
-RHN later spawned a stand-alone product called Red Hat Network Satellite.
-Spacewalk as a project officially became an open source, community driven project in June 2008 -- it is the upstream for the Red Hat Network Satellite & Proxy products.
+Red Hat Network (RHN Classic) first started in 2001 as a hosted service.
+RHN later spawned a stand-alone product called Red Hat Satellite.
+Spacewalk as a project officially became an open source, community driven project in June 2008, and it is the upstream for the Red Hat Satellite & Satellite Proxy products.

-Red Hat's continued commitment to open source technology and the open source development model drove the release of Spacewalk.
-With the release of its RHN Satellite code base, Red Hat has enhanced its ability to incorporate new open source management projects into the future roadmap for its products and solutions.
+Red Hat's continued commitment to open source technology and the open source development model drove the release of Spacewalk in 2008.
+By releasing the Satellite code base, Red Hat enhanced its ability to incorporate new open source management projects into the future roadmap for its products and solutions.

 Spacewalk is a project where you can make use of the latest free & open source management technologies.
-Changes will occur frequenty in the Spacewalk project to fulfill this mission of having the latest technology.
-However, if your needs require stability and support over access to the latest management technology, you may decide that a Satellite subscription is right for you.
+Changes will occur frequenty in the Spacewalk project to fulfill this mission.
+However, if your needs require a level of stability and support, you may decide that a Red Hat Satellite subscription is right for you.
 Please refer to the table below for some direct comparisons:

 |Feature selection and Integration||Red Hat||Red Hat and developer community|

 |Managed Systems||Red Hat Enterprise Linux||Fedora, CentOS, SLE and Debian|